List of alien races in DC Comics: Graxions

 The Graxions are an elf-like race from Space Sector 2815, located near the constellation Gemini.
 Green Lantern Arisia Rrab is a member of the species.

 Grendians

 The Grendians are robotic beings capable of self-awareness and emotion.
 Stel of the Green Lantern Corps hails from Grenda.

 Griks

 The Griks are a race of amphibian spacefaring roboticists who are allies of Rann; they were contracted to use their robots in Rann's mines.

 Grolls

 The Grolls are alien invaders with cerebro-radiation rays.

 Gryxians

 The Gryxians are a yellow-skinned humanoid race from Gryx.
 Stealth from L.E.G.I.O.N. was a member of this race and was cast out of her society because she was born with special powers.

+Grxyorians

+The Grxyorians are a race of aliens.
+Antenna Lad is a Grxyorian.

 Guardians of the Clockwork Universe

-The Guardians of the Clockwork Universe are a mysterious group that once recruited Captain Comet in their goals in protecting "the Clockwork Universe"(not to be confused with the Oan Guardians).
+The Guardians of the Clockwork Universe are a mysterious group that once recruited Captain Comet in their goals in protecting "the Clockwork Universe".